dewgong64/ThemeCafe/docs/themecreation/music/index.md

 You need to change the highlighted line **19**: `fn5 120, 1000`

 - *120* is the volume
-- *1000* is the music lenght
+- *1000* is the music length

-To calculate and update the music lenght value in order to match the length of your song you will want to take the number of seconds your song is and multiply that value with 192.
+To calculate and update the music length value in order to match the length of your song you will want to take the number of seconds your song is and multiply that value with 192.

 ??? example

     - A 1:55 song has 115 seconds
     - Multiply `115 x 192`
     - The result is `22080`
-    - In this example the music lenght value would be changed to `fn5 120, 22080`
+    - In this example the music length value would be changed to `fn5 120, 22080`

 - Now save your changes